 Young Composers Initiative

-Applications are now open for the 2023/24 Season.
-With Jessie Montgomery’s mentorship, selected composers will workshop new pieces of chamber music throughout the year, culminating in a performance by musicians of the Civic Orchestra at Symphony Center on May 31, 2024.
+Former CSO Mead Composer-in-Residence Jessie Montgomery and the Negaunee Music Institute invite young composers in the Chicago area to apply for the Young Composers Initiative (YCI).
+With Jessie Montgomery’s mentorship, selected composers will workshop new pieces of chamber music throughout the 2025/26 Season, culminating in a performance by musicians of the Civic Orchestra at Symphony Center on June 12, 2026.

 Eligibility